 - Combine the water and salt and stir a few times.
 Set aside.

-- Wash your peppers and cut off their stem end.
+- Wash your peppers and cut off their stem end and slice off the merest bit of the blossom end.
 Carefully pull out the seeds and any white membranes.
-These peppers have very few seeds, so it's easy to get rid of them all.

 - Stir the brining liquid again until all the salt has dissolved.

 - Submerge the peppers completely in the brine.
-Use a small dish as a weight to keep them submerged.
+Use a small dish or a pickling weight/s to keep them submerged.

 - Cover and let them sit at room temperature for 8-10 hours or overnight.

 - Remove the peppers from the brine.
 Rinse and drain.
-Check inside the peppers to make sure there are no whole peppercorns lurking in there.
 Set aside convenient to the stove.

 - Cook for 1-2 minutes only.

 - Carefully put the peppers in a clean glass container and then pour the pickling liquid over the top.
-You may need to weigh the peppers down with a small plate.
+You may need to weigh the peppers down with a small plate or pickling weight/s.
 You want all the peppers completely submerged in the liquid.

-- Let cool and refrigerate for at least 48 hours.
+- Let cool and refrigerate for at least 48 hours or up to a week.

 For the Herbed Goat Cheese